pixelsdb/pixels/docs/INSTALL.md

 Set `cache.enabled` to `false` if you don't use pixels-cache.

 ## Install MySQL
 MySQL and etcd are used to store the metadata and states of Pixels.
+MySQL/MariaDB 5.5 or later is tested.
+Other forks or variants may also work.

 To install MySQL:
 ```bash
 sudo apt update
 sudo apt install mysql-server
 sudo mysql_secure_installation
 ```

-> Not that for mysql 8+, you may need to set a native password for mysql `root` user before running `mysql_secure_installation`, for example:
+> Note that for mysql 8+, you may have to set a native password for mysql `root` user before running `mysql_secure_installation`, for example:
 > ```bash
 > sudo mysql
 > mysql> ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_root_password';